jundalisay/spblist/content/en/research/poincare/science/chapter-02d.md

-We have discussed above the physical continuum as it is derived from the immediate evidence of our senses—or, if the reader prefers, from the rough results of Fechner’s experiments; I have shown that these results are summed up in the contradictory formulæ
+We have discussed above the physical continuum as it is derived from the immediate evidence of our senses, from the rough results of Fechner’s experiments.

+These results are summed up in the contradictory formulæ:

 ```bash
 A = B,